ant-design/ant-design/components/float-button/demo/group-customize.md

 ## en-US

-You can customize the style of the button.
+You can customize the shape of the group by setting the Shape property.
+The shape of the group overrides the internal shape property.

 ```tsx
 import React from 'react';